 There has been an impressive building at Halton from the Norman conquest, when it belonged to the Archbishop of Canterbury.
 Thomas Cranmer, however, sold the house to Henry Bradshaw, Minister of Finance in the mid 16oo’s.
 It remained within the Bradshaw family for some time, was then sold to Sir Francis Dashwood in 1720 and was then held in the Dashwood family, for around 150 years.

-The grounds of the old original Halton House, was a big park, which was then dissected by Grand Union Canal.
-In June 1849 Sir George Dashwood split it up and the contents auctioned, and in 1853 the property was sold to Baron Lionel de Rothschild, who extended his property Tring.
+The grounds of the old original Halton House, was a big park, which was then dissected by the Grand Union Canal.
+In June 1849 Sir George Dashwood split it up and the contents auctioned off, then in 1853 the property was sold to Baron Lionel de Rothschild, who extended his property Tring.
 Lionel then continued the policy of expansion.
 The old house was uninhabited, and may be rejected, and finally demolished.